lindeMAX/openvpn_cert_script/README.md

 Therefore the client config directory (ccd) is created, too.

 There is also *add_client.sh* to add more clients afterwards (e.g. hugo).<br>
-You can choose a specific IP for each client added individually afterwards.
+You can choose a specific IP for each client added afterwards individually.

-The directory stucture will look loke this:
+The directory stucture will look like this:

 ```
 output